modabas/ModResults/README.md

 See various [WithFact](./src/ModResults/ResultFactExtensions.cs) and [WithWarning](./src/ModResults/ResultWarningExtensions.cs) extension methods to add fact and warning information to result instances.

-Default Failure implementation used in Result and Result&lt;TValue&gt; objects a collection of [Error](./src/ModResults/Error.cs) class.
+Default [Failure](./src/ModResults/Failure.cs) implementation used in Result and Result&lt;TValue&gt; objects, has a Type property holding [FailureType](./src/ModResults/FailureType.cs) and also contains a collection of [Errors](./src/ModResults/Error.cs).

-See various static methods of Result objects to create a [Failed Result](./src/ModResults/FailedResult.cs) containing Error information.
-Errors can only be attached to a Failed Result instance during Result instance creation and cannot be mutated afterwards.
+See various static methods of Result objects to [create a Failed Result](./src/ModResults/FailedResult.cs) containing Error information.
+Errors can only be attached to a Failed Result instance during Result instance creation and cannot be added or removed afterwards.

 ``` csharp
 public async Task<Result<GetBookByIdResponse>> GetBookById(GetBookByIdRequest req, CancellationToken ct)